-Genomics salaries for professionals working in the USA are twice as much as colleagues working in the UK.
-This was one of the most striking findings from the Genomics Industry Workforce survey report published this week by Front Line Genomics and Paramount Recruitment
+Genomics industry professionals working in the USA are the highest paid in the world and their UK colleagues earn on average less than half as much.
+This was one of the most striking findings from the second annual Genomics Industry Workforce survey report published this week by Front Line Genomics and Paramount Recruitment.

 As a leading specialist recruitment agency, Paramount understands the importance of getting the right people in the right jobs to maximise the success of a business.
 These principles are equally as applicable to Paramount’s own operations, and over the last 16 years owners Daniel and Eugene have established a culture which values a job well done, encourages development and rewards success.
 Here, we take a closer look at what its like to be part of the Paramount team